Murder of John Alan West: Peter Allen

 Peter Anthony Allen (4 April 1943 – 13 August 1964) was born in Wallasey, Cheshire, the second son of Richard Thomas Allen.
 After attending a secondary modern school in Wallasey, he too left at age 15.
 He obtained but lost two jobs within a month, dismissed for carelessness, but later found employment as a pipe-cleaner for three months.
 On 10 July 1958 he enlisted as a junior gunner in the Junior Leaders Regiment of the Royal Artillery, serving for 11 months before being discharged on 13 June 1959 as "no longer required"; he was given a good reference.
-For two years after leaving the army, Allen worked for two trucking companies; he was dismissed by the second in October 1961 when he was given a promotion and was unable to handle the responsibility.
+For two years after leaving the army, Allen worked for two trucking companies; he was dismissed by the second in October 1961 when he was given a promotion and was said to have been unable to handle the responsibility.
 While he was working as a lorry driver, Allen received his first criminal conviction, for aiding and abetting the taking of a car in August 1960; he was given a conditional discharge.